Friday's Best Deals: Scrabble, Modern Love, Legendary Headphones, and More

 The Dyson Supersonic Hair Dryer really is worthy of the hype, and $224 with code JOBDONE for a certified refurb is an absolute steal compared to its $400 MSRP.

-Or, stay warm the rest of the winter with one of those futuristic looking fan/space heaters for $224.
-It’ll even turn into a space heater when winter finally arrives.
+Or, stay warm the rest of the winter with

-Summer barbecue season is over, but you should still snag this all-star meat thermometer while it’s on sale.
-The Thermapen Mk4 is our reader’s favorite meat thermometer and has been marked down a few times this summer, but a new color has just gone on sale for the first time.
-The Thermapen Mk4 in Sky Blue is now 15% off, bringing it down to $84 on ThermoWorks’ website.
-This hue is a very in-style color for kitchens, so grab this before it is gone.

-Our readers love the Thermapen because it displays the temperature in 2 - 3 seconds, has a 3,000-hour battery, is waterproof, and is accurate to within 0.7°F. It is very easy to store away, as it folds in on itself.